martinring/thesis/src/4-Timing.md

 ## Case Study {#sec:case-study}

 In the following, we introduce a case study building loosely on Abrial [@Abrial].
 The case study is simple enough to be easily understood, yet complex enough to show the subtle effects of verification at different points in time.
+Note that this case study is stricly different from the
+similar example in [#chap:specific] and must not be confused.

 ### Informal Description